Gay Amsterdam · City Guide

 Amsterdam is the largest city and the capital of The Netherlands.
 It has an urban population of over one million and a metropolitan population of over two million.

 Amsterdam is known as “Venice of the North” because of its historic canals that criss-cross the city, its impressive architecture and more than 1,500 bridges.
-There is something for every traveller’s taste here, whether you prefer culture and history, serious partying, or just the relaxing charm of an old European city.
+There is something for every traveler’s taste here, whether you prefer culture and history, serious partying, or just the relaxing charm of an old European city.

 The city has long been a centre of gay culture and travel in Europe, boasting some of the best gay clubs, bars and hotels in the world.
 Amsterdam is rich with cultural heritage that is waiting to be explored.